-There are three methods to embedding polls from Conferences i/o.
+There are three methods to add polls, Social Q&A, and Team Battle live content slides from Conferences i/o.
+This also applies to showing "Social Q&A" (audience questions) on the projected screen.
 Choose whichever method works best for you.

 Method A: Use the “Insert” option in the "Conferences i/o" ribbon

 Paste in a single slide code and a slide will be generated for you.
 To do so, do the following:

 - Start from the screen that shows your poll questions.
 At the bottom of that screen, choose Session Settings (use 'Sign in as Moderator' first if you don't see that button)

 - Next, visit the menu choice called 'Add Live Content to PowerPoint'.

 - This page features two large grey buttons that represent the supported platforms.
 Scroll down past those large gray buttons until you find the list of slide codes.
 You'll see the 16-digit slide codes on the right side of each slide.
 Copy the slide code to your clipboard.

 - Go into your PowerPoint file, and visit the 'Conferences i/o' menu choice.
 Click the button for Insert Conferences i/o Slide.

 On the same screen that contains all of your session's slide codes there is button that says "Download All Live Content Slides".
 Clicking the black button will create a PPTX file containing slides for every existing poll in your session.
 You can then copy/paste these slides from the PPTX file to your target presentation.